AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 1. User requests to list persons.
 2. FINDvisor shows a list of persons.
 3. User requests to edit a specific field(s) of a specified person in the list.
-4. FINDvisor edits respective fields of the person.
+4. FINDvisor edits the respective fields of the person.

     Use case ends.